usegalaxy-eu/website/freiburg/projects.md

 Plants are vital to human life and health and are essential to mitigate the effects of climate change.
 In this COST Action for [Impact of Nuclear Domains On Gene Expression and Plant Traits](http://www.cost.eu/COST_Actions/ca/CA16212), the Freiburg Galaxy team is helping to connect the European plant community and foster FAIR data principles.

 ---
+<a name="software"></a>
+# Software Projects
+---

+<a name="hicexploer"></a>
+### HiCExplorer

+[HiCExplorer](https://hicexplorer.readthedocs.io/en/documentation/) is a set of programs to process, normalize, analyze and visualize Hi-C data.
+It addresses the common tasks of Hi-C analysis from processing to visualization.
+The Freiburg Galaxy team is involved in the maintenance and new development of HiCExplorer.
+You can access HiCExplorer via [https://hicexplorer.usegalaxy.eu](https://hicexplorer.usegalaxy.eu).

+<a name="deeptools"></a>
+### deepTools

+[deepTools](https://deeptools.readthedocs.io) is a suite of python tools particularly developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq. deepTools is the Swiss Army Knife of NGS processing and is cited more than 3000 times.
+It is of course part of the European Galaxy server and was used more than 230.000 times.

+---
 <a name="capacity-building"></a>